tschmenger/Annotate_Alignments/README.md

 # WebApp
 This work is now also available under [schafft-wissen.org/CALVI](https://schafft-wissen.org/CALVI).
-The web app offers additional features such as sorting the sequences not by the number of all features but by the number of user selected features.
+The web app offers additional features such as sorting the sequences not only by the number of all features, but by the number of user selected features (phosphosites, active sites etc.).
 The user can also adjust the number of sequences shown.
+Additionally, it is possible to use a default alignment ([Eukaryota](http://eggnog45.embl.de/download/eggnog_5.0/per_tax_level/2759/) via [Eggnog](http://eggnog45.embl.de/#/app/home)).
+Those are usually quite noisy, but can give some info at a glance, without generating a proper alignment first (see below on how to do that).

-More features will be added to the app.
-The standalone script below still works but won't be maintained going forward.
+The standalone script below still works, but won't be maintained going forward. **Using the above web app is now the recommended way of generating the desired images**.
 ___
 # Introduction
 The file *Latest/Standalone_Annotate_Alignment_V11.py* comes with several python3.6.8 functions that can annotate and highlight positions in a Clustal-formatted alignment.
 The resultfile is a .svg that is fully compatible for further editing in Inkscape/Illustrator or for inspection via your browser.